 Sky Mobile doesn’t provide discounts for having multiple SIMs on your account, so in so much as it has any sort of family plans, they’re more limited than some networks, but it does let you share rolled over data with other SIMs.

-This data can be shared with up to seven SIMs on your account, and since data can be rolled over for up to three years you might find that you have lots available to share.
+This data can be shared with up to seven SIMs on your account, and since data can be rolled over for up to a year, you might find that you have lots available to share.

 Sky Mobile's device plans require credit checks, but with SIM Only the network will only carry out an identity check.
 The network also offers a ‘credit builder’ service, which is designed to help those with poor credit build up a payment history on a SIM Only plan.
 This is only available when speaking to Sky Mobile over the phone though.